aspnetboilerplate/aspnetboilerplate/doc/WebSite/Data-Filters.md

 You can disable tenancy filters to query all tenant data.
 Note that this only works for a single-database approach.
-If you have seperated databases for each tenant, disabling the filter does not help to query all the data of all tenants since they are in different databases, or even on different servers.
+If you have separated databases for each tenant, disabling the filter does not help to query all the data of all tenants since they are in different databases, or even on different servers.
 See the [Multi-Tenancy document](Multi-Tenancy.md) for more information.